 Parking: There is mainly unrestricted parking in the street and in an un-named side-road just opposite the school; this is closer than using the small school car-park at the far end of the complex.
 Parking is not allowed on the school zig-zag markings.

-We appreciate that with ME it’s never possible to be sure until the day itself if you will be able to get here, but it will be helpful for arranging the catering if you could give us an indication of whether you hope to be there.
+We appreciate that with ME it’s never possible to be sure until the day itself if you will be able to get here, but it will be helpful for arranging the catering if you could give us an indication of whether you hope to be there, and if you have any special dietary requirements.
 Please contact us at email@example.com or leave a message on 07984 860 309 if you are hoping to attend.

 What Is ME?